 Whistler enjoys clean, healthy mountain air most of the time.
-However, there are occasions where concentrations of air pollutants reach levels that can adversely affect human health.
+However, there are occasions when concentrations of air pollutants reach levels that can adversely affect human health.

 Trends indicate that air quality could deteriorate if emissions are not proactively managed.
 Whistler forms part of the Sea to Sky/Howe Sound airshed, which means that this region shares a common flow of air and similar pollutants.
-Emissions sources in and around Whistler typically includes transportation sources (I.e. vehicles), space heating (fireplaces, wood stoves, propane and natural gas), off-road vehicles and other machinery.
+Common emissions sources in and around Whistler include transportation sources (i.e. on and off-road vehicles), and area sources related to space heating (e.g. fireplaces, wood stoves, propane and natural gas).

 The Whistler community has developed a vision for air quality through Whistler2020.
 The Resort Municipality of Whistler is a member of the Sea to Sky Clean Air Society, which includes representatives from provincial, regional and local governments, transit companies, utility companies and local industry.
 The Sea to Sky Clean Air Society manages the Sea to Sky Air Quality Management Plan, which guides stakeholders in implementing strategic regional initiatives towards maintaining or improving air quality in our aished.